University of Santo Tomas: Libraries and archives

 As of 2017–2018, the Miguel de Benavides Library holds over 360,000 books and logged 10,948,882 accesses to electronic resources remotely.
 In 2018–2019, it received over 1,100,000 visitors.
 The main library is located in a six-story building along Alberto Drive.
 It has sixteen sections and seven branch libraries, namely the Architecture Commons, Ecclesiastical, Health Sciences, Education High School, Junior High School, Senior High School, and the BiblioTechAI.
-BiblioTechAI is the satellite library for the College of Information and Computing Sciences in the Blessed Pier Giorgio Frassati, O.P.
+BiblioTechAI is the satellite library for the College of Information and Computing Sciences in the Saint Pier Giorgio Frassati, O.P.
 Building.

 As of 2017, the Health Sciences Library had 20,904 titles and 25,311 volumes.
 It was assessed to have sound and good-quality collections based on Doody's Core Titles (DCT) among five select medical libraries in the Philippines.

 The collections of the Antonio Vivencio del Rosario UST Heritage Library include 30,000 volumes published between 1492 and 1900.
 Among the collections are La Guerra Judaica (1492) by Josephus Flavius, De revolutionibus orbium coelestium (First edition, 1543) of Nicolaus Copernicus, and the first book ever written and published in the Philippines, Doctrina Christiana (1593).

 In partnership with the Union Bank of the Philippines, the library launched the Lumina Pandit (spreading the light) rare books exhibit in 2011.
 The partnership included a three-phase program: the conservation, digitization, and publication of the university's archives and historical collections.
 In 2015, Unionbank gave another ₱30 million to fund the digitization of historical collections from 1492 to 1900 as part of the Lumina Pandit II.
 In 2017, the conservation efforts continued with Semper Lumina (always the light).
 The project launched a 6-volume catalogue of rare books and periodicals and the UST Digital Library.
 As of the launching, 1.5 million pages have been scanned by the library for restoration and online publication, including the first-edition of José Rizal's Noli Me Tángere.